© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Scandinavian cross, All Saints' churchyard is a scheduled monument protected by Historic England under reference 1012662.
 View the official record →

-All Saints' churchyard Anglo-Scandinavian cross is a fragmentary stone monument dating to the ninth or tenth century, representing the cultural fusion characteristic of the Danelaw period in Anglo-Saxon England.
+Anglo-Scandinavian cross is a fragmentary stone cross located in the churchyard of All Saints' Church in Staffordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012662.

 Anglo-Scandinavian cross, All Saints' churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012662.